nico-bachner/md-paper/README.md

 ## Writing
 1. Create a folder that will contain your project.
 2. Create your Markdown (`.md`) document inside that folder. \
-    Check out the [YAML Options](#YAML-Options) section of this README for formatting options. \
+    Check out the [YAML Options](#YAML-Options) section of this README for formatting options.
-    You can also use one of the [example projects](https://md-paper.now.sh/docs/example-papers) as a template.
 3. Start writing

 ## PDF Generation